Last update: 4/11/2021

 Some archaeological sites in Mexico are already reopening with reduced capacity and mandatory masks.

 Teotihuacán, Chichén Itzá, and the Mayan ruins of Tulum and Cobá are some of the pre-Hispanic archaeological sites in Mexico that have already opened to tourism.
-Even though most main attractions in Mexico aren’t currently reaching maximum capacity, we recommend that you book your tickets in advance.
+Even though most of the main attractions in Mexico aren’t currently reaching maximum capacity, we recommend that you book your tickets in advance.

 Open restaurants in Mexico